Visiting the Playground: Top Tips for Families with Children Who Have Autism

 10. Implement Communication Strategies

 Some autistic children communicate through nonverbal cues and different behaviors.
 By paying attention to what your child is trying to communicate, you can begin implementing techniques so you and your child can build a level of communication at the playground.
-For example, you can label pictures of the types of playground equipment, and have your child point to where they want to go.
+For example, you can label pictures of the types of playground equipment and have your child point to where they want to go.

 Visiting the playground with a child on the autism spectrum can be an enriching and enjoyable experience with the right approach.
-Planning ahead, choosing suitable playgrounds, and understanding your child’s needs can create a positive and inclusive playground experience.
+Planning, choosing suitable playgrounds, and understanding your child’s needs can create a positive and inclusive playground experience.
 Remember that each child is unique, so it’s essential to tailor your approach based on their preferences and sensitivities.
 With patience, support, and a little creativity, the playground can become a place of joy, growth, and social connection for children with autism.

 Tips for Replicating an Autism-Friendly Playground at Home